aminulsiam/Laravel-Blog/readme.md

 A simple blog for demonstration purpose.
 Based on Laravel 5.7

-## Requirements
+## Project features

-- Laravel 5.7
-- PHP >= 5.6.4
-- OpenSSL PHP Extension
-- PDO PHP Extension
-- Mbstring PHP Extension
-- Tokenizer PHP Extension
-- XML PHP Extension
+- Journalist login and register with validation
+- Added blog by specific Journalist after login
+- Update your profile after login
+- As a Journalist you can create,read,update,delete your blog
+- Every journalist added category

 <!-- ## Demo